Bhangra (music): United Kingdom

+In 1983, the band DCS formed, founded by Shin and Danny Choranji.
+DCS are recognised as an influential band from their 1980s releases on Multitone include 123 Go and O.U.1.

+Danny Choranji was instrumental in bringing wider visibility of bhangra to the UK through BBC Radio.
+On 30 October 1989, Asian Network (later BBC Asian Network) was launched, and Choranji's show Eastern Beat would showcase bhangra from the likes of Golden Star, Achanak and Johnny Zee.
+The launch of the commercial station Sunrise Radio also in 1989 was an important moment.

+The scene was particularly centred around daytime raves, with young revellers "bunking off school to attend".

+One of the biggest bhangra stars of the last several decades is Malkit Singh and his band Golden Star.
+Singh also worked with Tarlochan Singh Bilga (TSB Golden Star).
+Singh and his band has toured 27 countries, and has been awarded an MBE for his services to bhangra music.

 Bhangra boy band, the Sahotas, were composed of five brothers from Wolverhampton.
 Their music is a fusion of bhangra, rock and dance.

 Heera, formed by Bhupinder Bhindi and fronted by Kumar and Dhami, was one of the most popular bands of the 1980s.

 Bands like Alaap and Heera incorporated rock-influenced beats into bhangra, because it enabled "Asian youth to affirm their identities positively" within the broader environment of alternative rock as an alternative way of expression.
 However, some believe that the progression of bhangra music created an "intermezzo culture" post-India's partition, within the unitary definitions of Southeast Asians within the diaspora, thus "establishing a brand new community in their home away from home".

-Several other influential groups appeared around the same time, including The Saathies, Premi Group, Bhujungy Group, and Apna Sangeet.
+Several other influential groups appeared around the same time, including The Saathies, Premi, Bhujungy Group, and Apna Sangeet.
 Apna Sangeet, best known for their hit "Mera Yaar Vajavey Dhol", re-formed for charity in May 2009 after a break-up.

-When Bhangra and General Indian sounds and lyrics were combined, British-Asian artists began incorporating them in their music.
-Some Asian artists such as Bally Sagoo and Talvin Singh are creating their own form of British hip-hop.

-This era also brought about bhangra art, which like the bhangra music it represented was rebellious.
-Unlike folk music art, which consisted of a picture of the folk singer, bhangra recordings had details such as distinctive artwork, logos, clever album names and band/musician listings (who played what).